 Special Warranty Deed

-With a general warranty deed the warranty language states “and warrants title to the same.”
-This means that the warranty of title is going way back in time to people who might claim an interest in title before the seller bought the property.
-With a special warranty deed, the language is changed to “and warrants title to all persons claiming under me.
-This “under me” part means that the warranty is limited to claims against title during the time the seller owned the property, and not before.
+With a special warranty deed, the warranty language is changed to limit the duration of the seller’s warranty.
+The warranty clause will state something like: “and warrants title to all persons claiming under me.”
+This “under me” part means that the warranty is limited to claims against title only for the time the seller owned the property, and not before.